WhatTheDickens/engl340-s24/mod-92/second-blog-assignment.md

 ## What you'll do for this assignment

 Get out into nature.
 Get away from buildings and cars.
 (A great place to do this would be [Roemer Arboretum](https://www.geneseo.edu/arboretum), but the choice of location is up to you.)
 Pick something to observe: plants, flowers, insects, other animals: again, the choice is yours.
 Take lots of notes on what you see.
-Then write up your observations in a blog post of about 300-500 words.
+Then write up your observations in a blog post of about 500 words.
+Include a photograph of what you've observed.
+(Alternatively, you can embed an audio or video file uploaded to YouTube.)

 While you shouldn't try to be Thoreau (because, after all, he's *him* and you're *you* — which is, not coincidentally, one of the things he insists on repeatdly in *Walden*), you should do your best to write in the spirit described above.
 Be as detailed and precise as you can in reporting what you saw in your excursion into nature.
 But don't leave yourself out of the picture.